 The Legal Aid Society of Mid-New York, Inc., and Pine Tree Legal Assistance in Maine work with the United States Department of Justice's Office of Special Counsel (OSC) for Immigration-Related Unfair Employment Discrimination to protect immigrant and citizen workers from being discriminated against by employers.

 The Immigrant and Nationality Act's anti-discrimination provisions protect immigrant workers from the following types of employment discrimination:

-Also see the Office of Special Counsel website for more information.
-This includes information for employers how to avoid unfair practices.
+Also, see the Office of Special Counsel website for more information.
+This includes information for employers on how to avoid unfair practices.